 Displaying Notifications in ReScript

 This article will serve to document and demonstrate the rescript-notifications npm package, a complete set of bindings for the JavaScript-compiling ReScript language (formerly BuckleScript/ReasonML).
-At the close of this article, the reader should be able to enable and display notifications in an entirely type safe and functional way.
+At the close of this article, the reader should be able to enable and display notifications in an entirely type-safe and functional way.

 Be advised that there are some limitations to web notifications, and I encourage the reader to review the JavaScript Notifications API documentation.
 TL;DR: Notifications require an HTTPS connection, and they are widely but not universally supported.